 DO-178C requires demonstrable independence between software components, especially when components have different software levels.
 It defines partitioning as a means of fault containment and reduced verification burden.

 DO-178C requires qualification of tools that automate or replace mandated activities, under RTCA DO-330.
 ECLAIR is suitable for qualification at Tool Qualification Level TQL-4 and TQL-5, depending on software level and tool use.
+In ECSS-based projects, tools used for development and verification must be justified and supported by evidence of suitability.

-ECLAIR’s Qualification Kits for DO-178C/DO-330 provide:
+ECLAIR’s Qualification Kits for DO-178C/DO-330 and ECSS contexts provide:

 Documentation and configuration templates